penndsg/website_source/events/_posts/2017-10-18-data-science-at-citi.md

 description: 'Terry Benzschawel, Managing Director of Data Science at Citi, will discuss the role of data science at Citi'
 ---

-Come hear Terry Benzschawel, Managing Director of Data Science at Citi, talk about the role of data science at Citi.
+PDSG, in collaboration with WAC, is organizing a talk by Terry Benzschawel, Managing Director of Data Science at Citi, on the role of data science at Citi.